code-423n4/2023-03-neotokyo-findings/data/Dravee-Q.md

 However, if we tweak further the test so that Bob stakes `0.0099999e18`, the result is 0 point.
 It would've been legitimate to believe that the minimum would've been `0.0025e18` for 1 point but it instead directly drops to 0 under `0.01e18`.

 While this is an edge case that may seem negligible, it shouldn't be possible for the user to stake his LP tokens and not earn anything in return.
+This is especially true as, here, `points` aren't called `bonusPoints` like in [`_stakeBytes`](https://github.com/code-423n4/2023-03-neotokyo/blob/main/contracts/staking/NeoTokyoStaker.sol#L1077-L1080) .

 Additionally, each point is actually [worth `200 * 1e18` BYTES](https://github.com/code-423n4/2023-03-neotokyo/blob/main/contracts/staking/NeoTokyoStaker.sol#L203), so not being able to earn below 4 points here might be unexpected.